Karthik-bhogi/Python-Codes/README.md

 12. Write a python program to generate the ticket numbers for specified number of passengers traveling in a flight as per the details mentioned below:<br>
     The ticket number should be generated as airline:src:dest:number where<br>
-       a.
-Consider AI as the value for airline <br>
+    1. Consider AI as the value for airline <br>
-       b. src and dest should be the first three characters of the source and destination cities.<br>
+    2. src and dest should be the first three characters of the source and destination cities.<br>
-       c. number should be auto-generated starting from 101<br>
+    3. number should be auto-generated starting from 101<br>
     The program should return the list of ticket numbers of last five passengers.<br>
     **Note**: If passenger count is less than 5, return the list of all generated ticket numbers.<br>